kwikius/quantracker/doc_src/osd/software_devel/tech/quan/on_draw.rst

 void quan::uav::osd::on_draw()
 ==============================

-This user supplied function is called by the `library supplied draw_task`_ to refresh the low level osd drawing overlay bitmap buffer.
+This user supplied function is called by the osd driver, to update the osd drawing overlay bitmap.

+The on_draw function is called entirely in the context of the `draw_task`_ .
+The only consequence of this is that care must be taken when sharing data between tasks.

+The display uses 2 overlay buffers.
+When the on_draw function has returned the draw_task requests the low level system to swap the buffers.
+The low level system takes the newly drawn buffer to display and gives the draw_task back the other buffer to update.

-Use the drawing api functions to write the OSD overlay on the display buffer.
+Use the `drawing api`_ functions to write the OSD overlay on the display buffer.

-The on_draw function is called in the context of the `draw_task`_

-There are no constraints on the amount of time the function takes, except that until the buffer is updated, the driver will continue to display the previous buffer.
+There are no constraints on the amount of time the on_draw function takes, except that until the buffer is updated, the driver will continue to display the previous buffer.

 .......